 Balancing business-critical priorities with IT security has become more important.
-With more and more people remote working, the stresses and strains on IT infrastructure provides a greater opportunity for outsiders to exploit possible holes in security and cause organisations harm.
+With more and more people remote working, the stresses and strains on IT infrastructure provides a greater opportunity for outsiders to exploit possible holes in security and cause organizations harm.
 Malware attacks, malicious probing and phishing attempts – personal and corporate – will likely increase.

-Now is the time when corporate security policies and standards must be central to decision-making; it’s doubly important these are followed and enforced.
+Corporate security policies and standards must be central to decision-making; it’s doubly important these are followed and enforced.
 There’s a balance to strike with business operations, of course, but security must be at the forefront.
 Make sure VPN access has multi-factor authentication; check administrative access to files, servers and systems is controlled and monitored; and see to it that security and data-handling specifications in client–supplier contracts are adhered to.

 Consider the human factor to security as well.
 With more people at home, with new pressures on their work environment, mistakes are bound to happen.
-You should reiterate the need to follow online behaviour guidelines when dealing with suspicious emails, or when using home rather than corporate machines.
+You should reiterate the need to follow online behavior guidelines when dealing with suspicious emails, or when using home rather than corporate machines.

-These are unprecedented times, and support organisations will take time to catch up to provide a new type of service to their clients.
 Some activities may take longer than others, but here are a few examples to focus on:

 Joiner, mover, leaver

 Joiner, mover and leaver processes will be different.
 Getting configured laptops, phones and other devices to new joiners may prove difficult.
 So, could businesses use remote solutions to securely access a suite of services needed to start work (like Office 365 and others)?
 Leaver processes may need to change to make sure accounts are locked down immediately, even though the leaver may still have their laptops before returning them to the company.